-TEHERAN - Iranian President Mahmoud Ahmadinejad on Sunday endorsed the resumption of talks with the international community about his country's nuclear program, the latest in Teheran's recently intensified push to get those negotiations going again.
+TEHERAN, Iran — Iran's president on Sunday endorsed the resumption of talks with the international community about his country's nuclear program, the latest in Teheran's recently intensified push to get those negotiations going again.

 He gave no timeframe for the talks.